stevepetcu/code-dojo/diamond-kata/PHP/phpspec-tdd-baby-steps/README.md

 # Test-driven development with the Diamond Kata

-TDD with PHPSpec version of the Diamond Kata.
+**Baby-steps, TDD with PHPSpec** version of the Diamond Kata.

+**Note**: Baby-steps is a game where we commit code that's gone through a Red-Green(-Refactor) cycle (and is thus in a working state) every 10 minutes.
+Uncommited code should be deleted and work resumed from last working-state version every 10 minutes.

 ## Setting up the environment for first run